 Your employer might owe you thousands of dollars in unpaid overtime, minimum wages, or wages, but you need to act quickly to not give away the rest of the money that you earned.
-Most workers are entitled to receive overtime pay, but usually have only two years to bring a claim for overtime wages.
+Most workers are entitled to receive overtime pay and get paid at least a minimum wage, but usually have only two years to bring a claim for minimum wages or overtime wages.

 For those who have been denied the overtime pay, minimum wages, and wages they earned, the FairLaw Firm is familiar with overtime issues involving numerous categories of employees in differing lines of work, including the following examples: